renanlecaro/monkeysms/Readme.md

 # How to run locally (linux/mac)

-(this setup has not been tested yet, if you encounter problems running the app locally please raise an issue)
+(this setup has not been tested yet, if you encounter problems running the app locally, please raise an issue)

 A few secrets and API keys are needed to make this system work.
 They are not public.
 If you want to run this app on your own infra, you'll need to set those.

 - server/settings.json : fill it based on server/settings.example.json.
-You'll need some google login credentials (the same ones as used in the android client), firebase credentials (to notify android clients) and some public/private key pair for the web notifications.
+You'll need some google login credentials (the same ones as used in the android client), Firebase credentials (to notify android clients) and some public/private key pair for the web notifications.

 - android/app/google-services.json : this is exported from the firebase project, and needed to build the android app